DIY Box Shelves

-To avoid that extra work, we used Baltic birch plywood, which has better-looking, void-free edges.
-Baltic birch costs about $85 for a 3/4-in. x 60-in. x 60-in. sheet, which will give you five boxes.
-If your home center doesn't stock Baltic birch, look for it at a hardwood specialty store.
-Use standard 1/4-in. plywood for the backs even if you use Baltic birch for the sides.
+To avoid that extra work, we used Baltic birch plywood for our square wall shelves, which has better-looking, void-free edges.
+Baltic birch for these plywood boxes costs about $85 for a 3/4 in. x 60 in. x 60 in. sheet, which will give you five boxes.
+If your home center doesn’t stock Baltic birch, look for it at a hardwood specialty store.
+Use standard 1/4 in. plywood for the backs even if you use Baltic birch for the sides.

 You can build a dozen or more boxes in a few hours.
 Spend Saturday assembling the boxes and applying the finish, then hang them or fasten them together on Sunday.
 To complete the project, you’ll need a table saw to rip the plywood sheets and a circular saw to crosscut the top, back and sides.
 We’ll show you how to make perfectly straight crosscuts using a guide.
 You’ll also need a brad nailer to nail the boxes together.

 Elegant or Practical Wooden Cube Shelves